What is it for?

 -

-- You can also display an inset map to help the viewer put the current map view of a larger area.
+Inset Map: You can also display an inset map to help the viewer put the current map view of a larger area.
 By default, if enabled, the inset map shows a globe.
 But you can set the map to show any region you like by uploading one or more regions (in GeoJSON format) to the Inset Map Regions data sheet.
-Alternatively, if you just want one or more countries, you can copy the relevant row(s) from Regions datasheet of our Projection map template.
+Alternatively, if you just want one or more countries, you can copy the relevant row(s) from Regions data sheet of our Projection map template.